HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ### Security Attribute Propagation

 If the WebSphere Subject has not been customized, for example through Trust Association Interceptor (TAI) or a custom WAS login module, then there is no need to enable Security Attribute Propagation.
 Security Attribute Propagation (SAP) can add extra overhead due to the extra processing required.
 However, there are certain configurations where performance might be better with security propagation enabled due to reduction of remote registry calls.
-See <https://www.ibm.com/docs/en/was/8.5.5?topic=users-security-attribute-propagation>
+See [Security attribute propagation](https://www.ibm.com/docs/en/was/8.5.5?topic=users-security-attribute-propagation){target="_blank"} for more information.

 If you want to enable SAP for functional reasons, you can reduce the overhead using a custom property **com.ibm.CSI.disablePropagationCallerList**.
 This will improve login performance.
 Adding this property and turning off SAP will give the best performance.